misterjoshua/serverless-glob-merge-yaml/README.md

 - `glob-merge-yaml` - This is the plugin's variable prefix.
 - `PATH_GLOB` - Replace this with a path glob.
 The glob syntax is based on the [`glob` package](https://github.com/isaacs/node-glob#readme)
 - `SUB_PATH` - This is an object path that can be used to traverse the merged data structure.
 You can omit the subpath to return the merged data structure.

+## Recursion

+The YAML files loaded through `glob-merge-yaml` variable resolution can contain additional `glob-merge-yaml` statements, so be careful not to create circular dependencies. :)